 We also usesd the Accelerated Reading scheme for pupils of Year 2 and upwards.
-At its heart, Accelerated Reader in simple.
-A pupil reads a book, takes an online quiz to assess their understanding and gets immediate feedback.
+At its heart, Accelerated Reader is simple: a pupil reads a book, takes an online quiz to assess their understanding and gets immediate feedback.
 Our pupils respond to regular feedback and are motivated to make progress with their reading skills.
 Pupils who achieve 100% on their quiz are enterered itno a termly draw and can win a book to take home.
 At the start of each term, pupils take an assessment test which sets the band of books from which to select.
 This, along with the monitoring of pupils' quiz results, is a powerful assessment took for teachers to monitor progress in the mechanics of reading and importantly, the frequency and range of books pupils select.

 Initially on entry to school, phonic sounds are systematically taught to the children with accompanying books.
 Then a core reading scheme, usually Oxford Reading Tree, is used, moving on to book selections graded per reading ability from which children can choose.
 Record books accompany the child’s reading book so parents and teachers can record comments and progress on a daily basis.
 Children have regular group reading sessions in which they are either guided by the teacher or work independently on book related tasks.

 A new style phonics test was introduced in June 2012 which tests how well pupils can decode by responding to a mixture of words and non words.
 Click here to read the DFE guidance for parents.

 We use Letters and Sounds as our core scheme and Jolly Phonics actions as a supporting tool.
 There are lots of resources available to support your children at home.
 Click here to see the actions of each phonic sound that are shown below.